Charles B. Griffith: Columbia Films

 They told me to make a list of 100 titles to see if I could do it.
 Once I did that, they picked out two that would send me on a distant location in Hawaii because they knew I couldn't make a picture out of the promised budgets: $85,000/black and white and $90,000/color.
 I really don't want to get into the Columbia pictures because they thought I was putting them on.
 Roger thought I told them that I taught him everything he knew, whereas it was actually the other way around.

 Griffith wrote and produced two films for Columbia in Hawaii, Ghost of the China Sea (1958) and Forbidden Island (1958).
 The two films were meant to cost $150,000.
 Forbidden Island was meant to be filmed in ten days but Griffith went over schedule.
 According to Variety "Columbia noted that Griffith seemed to be having continuing production difficulties" and sent out one of its contract directors, Fred Sears, to direct the second movie Ghost of the China Seas.

+Haze said "both pictures ran over-budget and were not that hot.
+His casting was bad."
 Griffith later called the films "really terrible.
 It stopped me for twenty years from ever directing again.
 They were really rank.
 You see, I got chicken and started to write very safely within a formula to please the major studios, and of course, you can't do that."